Task Management Tools

 Trello has added incremental improvements in 2026.

-Mar 2026 AI card suggestions auto generate checklists from card descriptions
+Mar 2026 AI card suggestions automatically generate checklists from card descriptions

 Feb 2026 Mirror cards now sync status across boards for cross project visibility